awsaavedra/building-an-llm-from-scratch/README.md

 The following was made after putting together a design spec reading and watching the following materials.

+- [ ] FINAL step will be to clean up the code
+    - [ ] Put everything into functions
+    - [ ] Create a main file and break up all classes into their own files
+    - [ ] Make a single app file that runs every file from there
 # Outputs you should see

 ![image](/gpt-2-model-output.png)